Updated on 11/01/16

-However I do dabble on HF, the antenna is an inverted V doublet, its centre is at 6 metres AGL one end goes to the front of the property and is insulated on the PVC guttering, the other goes to a garden fence, this is fed with 300 ohm ladder feeder from an SEM Tranz Match ATU.
-I have a garden measuring 8m x 8m so fitting in anything of decent size is hard, however this arrangement seems the best compromise.
+I do dabble on HF, PSK 31 is the main mode with SSB a close second.
+The primary antenna is an inverted V doublet which will tune between 60m - 10m (you'll see it pictured a few photos below), its centre is at 6 metres AGL one end goes to the front of the property and is insulated on the PVC guttering at the front of the house, the other goes to a garden fence, this is fed with 300 ohm ladder feeder from an SEM Tranz Match ATU.
+This normally is tuned on 40m most of the time.

-And on a personal level in 2013 I was the winner of the 70MHz UKAC AL section (4 watts or lower category).
+On a personal level in 2013 I was the winner of the 70MHz UKAC AL section (4 watts or lower category).

 Finally repeater keeper for GB7VO - Herefordshire's first ever Digital D-STAR Repeater.